 - All students shall be immunized against polio, measles-mumps-rubella (MMR) diphtheria, pertussis tetanus (DTaP), hepatitis B, and varicella (chicken pox).
-Student's with a documented history of the varicella (chicken pox) disease are not required to receive the varicella vaccine.
+Students with a documented history of the varicella (chicken pox) disease by a medical provider on the Florida Certificate of Immunization DH-680 Form are not required to receive the varicella vaccine.
 This policy applies to students who currently attend school in the District and those eligible to attend. - A student who has not completed the required immunization will not be admitted to school. - The Centers for Disease Control (CDC) also recommends students should receive an annual flu vaccine by the end of October, and all eligible students are encouraged to receive the COVID-19 vaccine including COVID-19 vaccine booster shots to help protect against the virus.